omgnetwork/omgnetwork.github.io/docs/use-cases/community-points.md

 An extension should notify users in the following scenarios:
 - When an extension is loading
-- When a user is located on unsupported community points page (e.g. subreddit)
+- When a user is located on an unsupported community points page (e.g. subreddit)
 - When a user doesn't have a MetaMask extension
 - When a user is not logged in with the MetaMask extension
-- When user’s MetaMask is connected to the wrong network (e.g. Ropsten, instead of Mainnet)
+- When the user’s MetaMask is connected to the wrong network (e.g. Ropsten, instead of Mainnet)

 #### Mockups